 When I retired from the Civil Service at the age of 70, I had no specific plan for my future – after nearly 50 years in work at home and overseas, I took the view that enjoying travel, TV and Film, and my beloved Everton FC would be more than enough to fill my remaining days.

 There was, however, more.
-I had enrolled in a watercolour painting class run by Sefton Council, and it became apparent to me that there was a marriage to be made here: the indian ink drawings and the water colours.
+I had enrolled in a watercolour painting class run by Sefton Council, and it became apparent to me that there was a marriage to be made here: the ink drawings and water colours.

 So it was that my new passion was aroused.
 My painting career was launched.